🧘 Curs nou de Abheda Yoga

 “I have decided to follow the path of truth…”

-The grand master PADMASAMBHAVA (in Tibetan PADMA-BYUN-GNAS), also known as Guru Rimpoche (Guru or Spiritual Master the most precious) or Padmakara (the one born of lotus) is one of the most famous and revered figures of Tibetan spirituality.
+The great master PADMASAMBHAVA (in Tibetan PADMA-BYUN-GNAS), also known as Guru Rinpoche (the unspeakably precious Guru or Spiritual Master) or Padmakara (the one born of the lotus) is one of the most famous and revered figures of Tibetan spirituality.

-Under its influence, tantric Buddhism gained overwhelming importance in Tibet (compared to the old shamanic tradition BON-PO, which was dominant in the “Land of the Snows” before the advent of Buddhist teaching).
+Under his influence, Tantric Buddhism gained overwhelming importance in Tibet (compared to the ancient shamanic tradition of BON-PO, which was dominant in the “Land of Snows” before the advent of Buddhist teaching).

-PADMA-SAMBHAVA was the founder of the first Buddhist monastery in Tibet, the SAMYE monastery, and his disciples formed a school of Buddhism, which still exists today, called “RNYING MAPA” – or “NINGMAPA” or in other words, “Red Bonnets”.
+PADMA-SAMBHAVA was the founder of the first Buddhist monastery in Tibet, Samye Monastery, and his disciples formed a school of Buddhism, which still exists today, called “RNYING MAPA” – or “NINGMAPA” or in other words, “Red Caps”.

-Members of this spiritual school state that PADMA-SAMBHAVA together with other spiritual guides have buried some sacred texts (in Tibetan, GTER-MA) in mysterious places, and they will be found by “spiritual treasure discoverers” (in Tibetan, GTER-STON) when the time comes for the teachings contained in these sacred texts to be revealed for the spiritual good of planetary mankind.
+The members of this spiritual school state that PADMA-SAMBHAVA together with other spiritual guides have buried some sacred texts (in Tibetan, GTER-MA) in mysterious places, to be found by the “spiritual treasure discoverers” (in Tibetan, GTER-STON) when the time comes for the teachings contained in these sacred texts to be revealed for the spiritual good of planetary humanity.

-Such a “treasure discoverer” is always a gifted being, with the highest spiritual skills, being in fact a divine incarnation that manifests itself at a certain historical moment.
+Such a “treasure discoverer” is always a gifted being, with the highest spiritual abilities, being in fact a divine incarnation that manifests itself at a certain historical moment.

-The Tibetan tradition VAJRAYANA offers a very fast road, like lightning, to God,
+The Tibetan tradition VAJRAYANA offers a very fast, lightning-like path to God,

-hypostasised here in the form of the Supreme DAKINI, it offers it practically instantly, like a “lightning”), and in particular, through the extraordinary information contained in its sacred texts, the TERMAs.
+hypostasized here in the form of the Supreme DAKINI, he offers it practically instantaneously, like a “lightning bolt”), and in particular, through the extraordinary information contained in his sacred texts, the THERMA.

-As the Tibetan tradition states, this great master was an emanation of DHYANI BUDDHA AMITABHA.
+As Tibetan tradition states, this great master was an emanation of DHYANI BUDDHA AMITABHA.

-This is, for those familiar with these notions, according to the same tradition VAJRAYANA, the Divine Sovereign of the Family of Divine Energies PADMA, who manifested himself in this way to guide, full of infinite compassion, human beings to attain the state of supreme spiritual liberation.
+This is, for those familiar with these notions, according to the same VAJRAYANA tradition, the divine Sovereign of the PADMA Family of divine energies, who has thus manifested himself to guide, full of infinite compassion, human beings to attain the state of supreme spiritual liberation.

 He was born in a lotus flower

-Also about PADMA-SAMBHAVA, his disciples, who were close to him through their faith, through their deep spiritual aspiration, and through the mind-bending yogic powers they acquired, affirm that PADMA-SAMBHAVA illuminates 50 worlds with the light emanating from the teachings of sutras and TANTRAs, thus manifesting itself in the form of eight Divine manifestations to spiritually guide beings from different parts of the world.
+Also about PADMA-SAMBHAVA, his disciples, who have been close to him through their faith, deep spiritual aspiration and the amazing yogic powers they have acquired, affirm that PADMA-SAMBHAVA illuminates 50 worlds with the light emanating from the teachings of the SUTRAS and TANTRAS, thus manifesting himself in the form of eight Divine manifestations to spiritually guide the beings in different parts of the world.

-Although there is a biography of PADMA-SAMBHAVA recounted in some contemporary books, there is relatively little in it relating to the facts relating to the history of its existence, much of the content of this biography being made up of myth, legend or allegory of a symbolic, spiritual nature.
+Although there is a biography of PADMA-SAMBHAVA recounted in some contemporary books, relatively little can be gleaned from it regarding the facts related to the history of his existence, a large part of the content of this biography being made up of myth, legend or allegory of a symbolic, spiritual nature.

 Thus, this biography of Tibetan origin, describes the miraculous birth of the great master PADMA-SAMBHAVA:

-“In orgyen county (by all estimates, the land would now correspond to the area where GAZNI is located, at N-V of KASHMIR, India n.n.), on lake DANAKOSHA, there was an island on which appeared a multicolored lotus flower.
+“In the land of ORGYEN (by all estimates, the land would now correspond to the area where GAZNI is found, N-W of KASHMIR, India), on Lake DANAKOSHA, there was an island on which a multicolored lotus flower appeared.

-From the celestial heights of his paradise SUKHAVATI, BUDHA- AMITABHA sent from His spiritual heart, shining from the light of Divine Wisdom, a vajra with 5 peaks (ritual instrument used in tantric ceremonies, the symbol of Transcendent Consciousness and of the Spiritual Path, n.n.) which fell right in the center of the lotus flower.
+From the celestial heights of his SUKHAVATI paradise, Buddha-Amitabha sent from His spiritual heart, shining with the light of Divine Wisdom, a 5-pointed vajra (ritual instrument used in tantric ceremonies, the symbol of Transcendent Consciousness and the Spiritual Path, n.n.) that fell right in the center of the lotus flower.

 In the middle of this lotus miraculously appeared a wonderful baby, about a year old.